dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ---
 # required metadata

-title: How to create a compliance policy for Android
+title: Create Android device compliance policy in Microsoft Intune
-titleSuffix: "Azure portal"
+titleSuffix:
-description: Learn how to create a compliance policy for Android devices."
+description: Create a Microsoft Intune device compliance policy for Android devices so you can specify requirements that a device must meet to be compliant.
 keywords:
 author: andredm7
 ms.author: andredm